MichelleAppel/SCAPE/README.md

 ## Max Frequency Mapping

-At the heart of this approach is a **2D map** that defines the local maximum spatial frequency \(F_{\mathrm{max}}(x,y)\) for every pixel, often tied to cortical magnification or prosthetic “phosphene density.”
+At the heart of this approach is a **2D map** that defines the local maximum spatial frequency $F_{\mathrm{max}}(x,y)$ for every pixel, often tied to cortical magnification or prosthetic “phosphene density.”
 The idea is that the center of vision—or the “highest resolution” region—can handle much finer spatial detail than the periphery, which only supports lower frequencies.

 This frequency map can be used in **many** ways:
 - **Foveated Filters**: Different parts of the image can be convolved with filters at different scales.